Edit and resubmit form submissions

-Every now and then, errors in form design or changes to system settings can cause form submissions to fail some or all of the time.
+Every now and then, errors in form design or changes to system settings can cause form submissions to fail.
 When a submission fails, the system will store what it can of the erroneous submission so you can examine it later and possibly recover key information from it.
 This information can also help you learn how to correct your form designs and/or system settings to prevent failed submissions in the future.

 Why submissions can fail

 Submissions can fail for any of the following reasons:

 - Bad option set values: Option set fields are usually presented as drop-down lists in forms.
 For each option presented by the drop-down list, the database stores both a display value (shown by the form) and an index value (an integer submitted and stored in the database, which maps each index value to a display value).
 An error can occur if the form submits an index value that isn't available in the database.
 This might happen if the database has changed since the form was designed, or if the form design includes an error that allows bad values to be submitted.